ArkEcosystem/ledger/branding/README.md

 # Branding Guide

-Welcome to the ARK Ledger App Branding Guide.
-This document aims to assist ARK-based networks in rebranding, testing, and preparing the ARK Ledger App for production.
+Welcome.
+This document aims to assist ARK-based networks in rebranding the ARK Ledger App.
 Should any questions not be answered, feel free to [open an issue](https://github.com/ArkEcosystem/ledger/issues/new/choose) in our official ARK Ledger App repo.

 ## Requirements